OSU-App-Club/render-hosting-demo/README.md

-# render-hosting-demo
+# Render Hosting Demonstration
-Deploying this repository to Render.com for a demo (Week 4 - Winter 2024)
+The contents of this repository will be deployed on render.com for a demo.

+# Demo
+A link to the demo will be provided soon!